We’ve learnt a lot in recent years – due to COVID – about getting organised for Christmas. Think back to delivery issues and shortages of many items.

-In July, YourLifeChoices reported on a study that found fake reviews were influencing around $152 billion in consumer spending worldwide.
+A study has found that fake reviews were influencing around $152 billion in consumer spending worldwide.

-Review site reviews.org conducted its own research, surveying around 1000 Australians on their review knowledge and found that 95 per cent said they read reviews before purchasing something online.
+A reviews.org survey of about 1000 Australians on their review knowledge found that 95 per cent said they read reviews before purchasing something online.

 More than half of those who read reviews reported that they believed they had fallen for fake reviews at some point.